 Fortunately, Muslim investors do not have to be left to their own devices in determining which stocks pass the filter of shariah compliance—the work has already been done for us.

 Both Dow Jones and Standard & Poor, two major financial service companies, have created stock market indices of shariah compliant companies but these are often only available through financial consultants.

 A stock market index is a measurement of the value of a certain section of the stock market.

 What Muslim investors want to know is not so much the value of that index or how that value goes up or down, but exactly which companies are included in the index.
 This information is generally sold to firms through a licensing fee.
 Firms then use this to advise their clients on shariah compliant investments.

 Today there are more and more Muslim financial advisors that are marketing shariah compliant investments and it is often a good idea to consult with them for financial advice and tax and estate planning.

-For investors interested in a more do-it-yourself approach, a list of shariah compliant companies on the Toronto Stock Exchange can be found here.
-These are the companies that comprise the Standard and Poor TSX Shariah 60 index can be found here, and a list of the companies that comprise Wealthsimple's halal portfolio can be found here.
+For investors interested in a more do-it-yourself approach, a list of shariah compliant companies on the iShares MSCI World Islamic UCITS ETF can be found here, the companies that comprise Standard and Poor TSX Shariah 60 index can be found here, and a list of the companies that comprise Wealthsimple's halal portfolio can be found here.